 If you’re using a line of credit to pay off credit card debt, a balance transfer credit card may be a better option.
 If you have a great or excellent credit score, you will most likely qualify for a 0% annual percentage rate introductory offer on a balance transfer credit card.

 This means that you can knock off your debt and pay 0% interest during the introductory period, which usually lasts between 12 to 21 months.

 Bottom Line: You will want to make sure you can afford to pay back the entire balance you charge during your card’s 0% APR offer.
 If you don’t, any remaining balance at the end of the offer will begin incurring the standard credit card interest rate, which could be very high.

 How To Apply for a Line of Credit

 When applying for any type of line of credit, lenders will look at your credit score.
 Your credit score shows your lender your ability to repay the loan.
 If you have a good credit score, your interest rate will be much lower, and your borrowing limit can be much higher.

 Here are all of the steps you should take before you apply for your LOC:

 You should be checking your credit score periodically to check for accuracy, forgotten accounts, and even potential fraud.
 Before heading to your bank, you need to know what your overall credit history looks like so you can be prepared.

-You are entitled to access your credit information for free on an annual basis.
+You are entitled to access your credit information for free at least once annually.
 Simply go to annualcreditreport.com and input your information.
 You’ll want to print this report to take along with you when applying for a line of credit.